NYU Langone Hospital – Long Island: Early history

 The hospital moved to Mineola in 1900.
 The architect was Richard Howland Hunt.
 The original building consisted of a central administration building, men's and women's wards to its sides, and an operating pavilion at its rear.

 The hospital had the support of wealthy New Yorkers including J. P. Morgan.
-Two additions to the original building were constructed in 1908, the Cooley Building was constructed in 1924, another building in 1926, and a professional residence in 1927.
-A new laundry and power plant were constructed in 1938.
+Two additions to the original building were constructed in 1908.
+The Cooley Building, the first maternal care structure on Long Island, was constructed in 1924.
+Another building was constructed in 1926, a professional residence in 1927, and a new laundry and power plant in 1938.